Betty White: 1951–1969: Early career and breakthrough

-1952–1959: The Betty White Show and Date with the Angels
+The Betty White Show (1952–1954)

 From 1952 to 1954, White hosted and produced her own daily talk/variety show, The Betty White Show, first on KLAC-TV and then on NBC (her first television, but second show to feature that title).
 Like her sitcom, she had creative control over the series, and was able to hire a female director.
 In a first for American network variety television, her show featured an African-American performer, but the show faced criticism for the inclusion of tap dancer Arthur Duncan as a regular cast member.
 The criticism followed when NBC expanded the show nationally.
 Local Southern stations in the Jim Crow era threatened to boycott unless Duncan was removed from the series.
 In response, White said "I'm sorry.
 Live with it", and gave Duncan more airtime.
 Initially a ratings success, the show repeatedly changed time slots and suffered lower viewership.
 By the end of the year, NBC quietly cancelled the series.